-- F5.1 The balance on the Repairs Reserve as at 31 March 2014 was £500,000.
-This forms part of the Repairs and Renewals Reserve included in note B2 to the Movement in Reserves Statement. - F5.2 The balance on the Sheltered Scheme Energy Reserve at 31 March 2014 was £102,612 and forms part of the Miscellaneous Reserve included in note B2 to the Movement in Reserves Statement. - F5.3 The balance on the IT Reserves as at 31 March 2014 was £244,566.
-This forms part of the Miscellaneous Reserve included in note B2 to the Movement in Reserves Statement. - F5.4 A contribution of £96,440 was made to the Housing Revenue Account from the Supporting People (Hostels) Reserve.
-The balance on the Supporting People (Hostels) Reserve as at 31 March 2014 was £7,851.
-This forms part of the Miscellaneous Reserve included in note B2 to the Movement in Reserves Statement. - F5.5 The balance on the Community Caretakers Reserve as at was £41,542.
-This forms part of the Miscellaneous Reserve included in note B2 to the Movement in Reserves Statement. - F5.6 The pension's liability is balanced by a pension reserve of the same value, which reflects the fact that the Council is not required to raise housing rents to cover the liability.
+- F5.1 The balance on the Repairs Reserve as at 31 March 2015 was £500,000.
+This forms part of the Repairs and Renewals Reserve included in note B2 to the Movement in Reserves Statement. - F5.2 The balance on the Sheltered Scheme Energy Reserve at 31 March 2015 was £102,612 and forms part of the Miscellaneous Reserve included in note B2 to the Movement in Reserves Statement. - F5.3 A contribution of £15,000 was made to the Housing Revenue Account from the IT Reserves.
+The balance on the IT Reserves as at 31 March 2015 was £229,566.
+This forms part of the Miscellaneous Reserve included in note B2 to the Movement in Reserves Statement. - F5.4 A contribution of £7,851 was made to the Housing Revenue Account from the Supporting People (Hostels) Reserve.
+The balance on the Supporting People (Hostels) Reserve as at 31 March 2015 was £0. - F5.5 A contribution of £9,900 was made to the Housing Revenue Account from the Community Caretakers Reserve.
+The balance on the Community Caretakers Reserve as at was £31,642.
+This forms part of the Miscellaneous Reserve included in note B2 to the Movement in Reserves Statement. - F5.6 A contribution of £70,750 was from the Housing Revenue Account from the HRA Insurance Reserve.
+The balance on the HRA Insurance Reserve as at 31 March 2015 was £70,750.
+This forms part of the Miscellaneous Reserve included in note B2 to the Movement in Reserves Statement. - F5.7 The pension's liability is balanced by a pension reserve of the same value, which reflects the fact that the Council is not required to raise housing rents to cover the liability.
 Further information can be found in note A1.6 to the Statement of Accounting Policies.